lnbits/docs/README.md

 # docs
-Docs for LNbits software and related projects.
+Community docs for LNbits software and related projects.